 I watched one YouTube video before purchasing the FSL jewelry designs to garner a better grasp of the process and to make sure not a lot of outside the hoop work was required.
 The only outside the hoop work I had to do was to glue on the embellishment and slide the earring hoop into place.

-1. Purchase a design and download it.
+1. Purchase a design and save it offline.

 2. Put the digital design on a jump drive, and plug it into your embroidery machine or connect your laptop/tablet to the machine using the designated cord and upload it.